National Science Foundation

 Pre Seed Round in 2021

-EndoShunt Medical, founded in 2022 and based in Nashville, Tennessee, specializes in developing a medical device aimed at targeted hemorrhage control in emergency situations.
-The company's innovative device facilitates endovascular shunting of blood past hemorrhaging vessels, allowing surgeons to perform definitive repairs while maintaining blood flow.
-This technology is designed to enhance outcomes in critical care scenarios, addressing the urgent need for effective solutions in managing severe bleeding.
+EndoShunt Medical is a Nashville, Tennessee-based company founded in 2022 that specializes in developing medical devices for targeted hemorrhage control in emergency situations.
+The company has created a device designed to shunt blood past hemorrhaging vessels endovascularly, allowing surgeons to perform definitive repairs while maintaining blood flow.
+This innovative approach aims to enhance patient outcomes during critical medical emergencies by providing effective hemorrhage management.

 Winter Innovations